 - Special circumstances that may have affected the applicant’s record

-A strong application thoroughly highlighting your strengths and experiences will help show you are a qualified applicant who can succeed in the veterinary program at WSU.
 Learn more about how to make your application stand out.
+A strong application highlighting your strengths and experiences will show you are a qualified applicant who can succeed in our program.

 Diversity and non-discrimination statement